MewsSystems/gitbook-connector-api/operations/exports.md

 ## Add export

 Create a pending export.
 Export all entities of the specified `EntityType` within the enterprise.
-Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md) but don't have filtering by `EnterpriseIds` or `ChainIds` and will include entities from all enterprises within the scope of the portfolio.
+Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md) but doesn't have filtering by `EnterpriseIds` or `ChainIds`, so will return entities from all enterprises within the scope of the portfolio.

-If there is already an export with status `Pending` or `Processing` for the specified entity type, request for new export will be rejected.
+If there is already an export with status `Pending` or `Processing` for the specified entity type, the request for a new export will be rejected.
 Successful exports remain available for download until the expiration date specified in `ExpiresUtc`.

 ### Request